mCRL2org/mCRL2/doc/sphinx/source/user_manual/introduction.rst

 checking question of "does the formula hold for this LPS?" is encoded.
 The PBES is stored in a binary file format.
 By solving the PBES, an answer to this question can be found.
-The main tool for trying to solve a PBES is :ref:`pbes2bool`.
+The main tool for trying to solve a PBES is :ref:`tool-pbes2bool`.
 It attempts to solve a given PBES and (if successful) returns either true or false.

 Note that solving PBESs is generally undecidable, so the attempt may fail.
 In this case, more in-depth analysis of the PBES may be required.
-The tool :ref:`pbespp` is provided to pretty print a PBES in a human-readable format.
+The tool :ref:`tool-pbespp` is provided to pretty print a PBES in a human-readable format.
-Statistical information can be obtained using :ref:`pbesinfo` and the PBES can be simplified using :ref:`pbesrewr`.
-Furthermore some tools for simplifying the PBES are available, such as :ref:`pbesparelm` and :ref:`pbesconstelm`.
+Statistical information can be obtained using :ref:`tool-pbesinfo` and the PBES can be simplified using :ref:`tool-pbesrewr`.
+Furthermore some tools for simplifying the PBES are available, such as :ref:`tool-pbesparelm` and :ref:`tool-pbesconstelm`.

 Import and export
 ^^^^^^^^^^^^^^^^^
 The mCRL2 toolset also provides tools for converting system specifications in other languages to mCRL2.
-This can be done for Chi-models using :ref:`chi2mcrl2`, and for typed LySa using :ref:`lysa2mcrl2`.
-Furthermore a μCRL linear process can be converted to an mCRL2 LPS using :ref:`tbf2lps`.
-Finally, an interface with the TorX tool is provided by :ref:`lps2torx`.
+This can be done for Chi-models using :ref:`tool-chi2mcrl2`, and for typed LySa using :ref:`tool-lysa2mcrl2`.
+Furthermore a μCRL linear process can be converted to an mCRL2 LPS using :ref:`tool-tbf2lps`.
+Finally, an interface with the TorX tool is provided by :ref:`tool-lps2torx`.